HeeebsInc/WeaponDetection/README.md

-- Considering the results showsn above, the loss and accuracy were more steady with augmentation
+- Considering the results shown above, the loss and accuracy were more steady with augmentation
-- However, comparing the confusion matrixes in both, the augmentation model was unable to distinguish weapons from non weapons in the test set
+- However, comparing the confusion matrices in both, the augmentation model was unable to distinguish weapons from non weapons in the test set

 ## Deployment